danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **For additional inspiration**
 - [p5.js - Array Objects](https://p5js.org/examples/arrays-array-objects.html)
-- [daily coding ](https://twitter.com/nagayama/status/1246086230497845250?s=19) by Tomokazu Nagayama , with source code: https://github.com/nagayama/dailycoding/blob/master/2020/04/03.html
+- [daily coding ](https://twitter.com/nagayama/status/1246086230497845250?s=19) by Tomokazu Nagayama, with source code: https://github.com/nagayama/dailycoding/blob/master/2020/04/03.html
 - [Eat Food Not Bombs by Ben Grosser](https://editor.p5js.org/bengrosser/full/Ml3Nj2X6w?fbclid=IwAR0pegtorx1cyYYKsEh8jNXTHdFika6tGIGOjEUgr8vTXGLHv6ajYuY4EQI)
 - [lifeline (2020)](https://www.openprocessing.org/sketch/891619) by Junichiro Horikawa
 - [p5.js coding challenge #31: Flappy Bird by Daniel Shiffman](https://www.youtube.com/watch?v=cXgA1d_E-jY)
 - [p5.js coding challenge #3: The Snake Game by Daniel Shiffman](https://www.youtube.com/watch?v=AaGK-fj-BAM)

 **Tasks (RUNME)**
 Think of a simple game that you want to design and implement.
 Which objects are required?
 What are their properties and methods?
-At the most basic level, you need to **use a class-based object-oriented approach** to design your game components.
+At the most basic level, you need to use a class-based object-oriented approach to design your game components.
 These can exhibit certain behaviors which means you need to at least have a class, a constructor, and a method.

 Once you understand objects and classes, you can continue to work on a mini game implementing interaction with objects.
 Start with something simple in terms of thinking or reappropriating the rules, interactions and checking steps.
 The Pacman-tofu sample code and other games that mentioned above are useful for practicing building the logics and combining smaller steps.